fooyin/fooyin/README.md

 - Internet radio discovery and remote audio stream playback
 - Gapless and bit-perfect playback
 - Configurable fade and crossfade behaviour for pause, stop, seek, manual track changes, and automatic transitions
-- Waveform seekbar, spectrum, and VU meter visualisations
+- Waveform seekbar, spectrum, and other visualisations
 - Audio output and device configuration

 ### Audio and metadata tools